-7.7 Requirements Before Use or Inhabitation
+7.7 Requirements before Use or Inhabitation

-The management plans, the zoning plans of the village and the regulatory ordinances will establish the conditions of habitability of the residential buildings and of those buildings that are destined for other uses.
+The management plans, the zoning plans of the village and the regulatory ordinances will establish the conditions of habitability of the residential buildings and those destined for other uses.
 These conditions must respect the minimum requirements of the law.

-In general, the law imposes the requirement to obtain a certificate issued from the Andorran government to demonstrate that the residential building complies with the conditions of habitability.
+In general, the law requires obtaining a certificate issued by the Andorran government to demonstrate that the residential building complies with the conditions of habitability.
 This certificate must be requested by the promoter of the construction project.